 About myelodysplastic syndromes

-Because of the decrease in healthy cells, people with MDS often have anemia, a low red blood cell count.
-They may also have neutropenia, a low white blood cell count, and thrombocytopenia, a low platelet count.
+Because of the decrease in healthy cells, people with MDS often have anemia, which is a low red blood cell count.
+They may also have neutropenia, which is a low white blood cell count, and thrombocytopenia, which is a low platelet count.
 In addition, dysplastic white blood cells and platelets, in particular, may not work correctly.
 Also, the chromosomes, or long strands of genes, in the bone marrow cells may be abnormal.
 Sometimes, the numbers of blood cells can be normal, but the blood and bone marrow cells are still abnormal.

 There are several subtypes of MDS.
 Some subtypes of MDS may eventually turn into acute myeloid leukemia (AML).
 AML is a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with MDS and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with MDS and general survival rates.
+Use the menu to choose a different section to read in this guide.